AeroMAPS/AeroMAPS/docs/books/documentation_impacts.md

 #### CO<sub>2</sub> and non-CO<sub>2</sub> effects

-For assessing the sustainability of aviation climate impact, a first solution is to directly estimate the temperature increase due to aviation, and to compare it to a climate objective (via an allocation or an arbitrary choice) which is for instance performed in {cite}`grewe2021evaluating, klower2021quantifying`.
+For assessing the sustainability of aviation climate impact, a first solution is to directly estimate the temperature increase due to aviation, and to compare it to a climate objective (via an allocation or an absolute target) which is for instance performed in {cite}`grewe2021evaluating, klower2021quantifying`.
 For this purpose, the equivalent emissions estimated using the GWP<sup>*</sup> climate metric can also be converted into temperature impacts using the TCRE coefficient (or climate models for more accurate solutions).